 The volatility and instability of the Medicare payment system is threatening beneficiaries' access to healthcare.
 Continued payment cuts, rising practice costs, and a lack of certainty going forward, make it difficult, if not impossible, for already financially-challenged physician practices to continue to treat Medicare patients.
 Over the past decade, the AAO-HNS and others in the physician community have repeatedly advocated for the reform and redesign of the unstable and unsustainable Medicare physician payment formula.
 However, Congress' failure to enact permanent reform has created an instability and uncertainty that undermines the ability of physicians to plan for the future, to provide for their employees, and to make investments to help improve the quality and efficiency of the care they provide.
-No true success in the healthcare reform and/or deficit reduction arenas can be achieved without the concurrent repeal of the SGR formula and development of a new Medicare physician payment model.
-Members of Congress are urged to cosponsor H.R.
-4015/S. 2000 and encourage leaders to allow a vote on this important legislation.
+No true success in the healthcare reform and/or deficit reduction arenas can be achieved without the concurrent repeal of the SGR formula and development of a new Medicare physician payment model, like that included in H.R.
+4015 and S. 2000.
+Members of Congress are urged to encourage their leadership to allow consideration (and passage) of H.R.
+4015/S. 2000 during the upcoming lame-duck session.